Lee has been part of the ADA Workforce since 1985. Starting out as an apprentice on the Horizontal boring machines.

 His great knowledge of technical design is a valuable asset to any Company, and ADA are proud to have him as part of their Team.

-In February 2018, Paul’s arrival at ADA brought a new set of skills to the Company.
-With a background that covers precision gear Manufacture to over 10 years experience at Manchester University.
+In October 2018, Robert’s arrival at ADA brought a new set of skills to the Company.
+With a background that covers precision gear Manufacture to a comprehensive knowledge and ability of CNC programming, both online and offline as well as advanced Inspection capabilities.

-Becoming a qualified engineer in 2001 with an Advanced Modern Apprenticeship in Mechanical Engineering as well as his HNC Mechanical Engineering qualification, Paul spent the next 10 years as a precision gear grinder at Renold Gears before advancing his career further as a CNC programmer at Manchester University within the Physics and Astronomy Department, becoming proficient in Heidenhain control as well as manual machine operating.
+Becoming a qualified engineer in 2000 with an Advanced Modern Apprenticeship in Mechanical Engineering as well as his HNC and HND Mechanical Engineering qualification, Robert spent the next 10 years as a precision gear grinder at Renold Gears before advancing his career further as a CNC programmer at H.F Mixing Group (Farrel Ltd), becoming proficient in Heidenhain control as well as manual machine operating.

 Ken has been a valuable part of ADA since 2004 overseeing the running of the factory floor.